What is ‘Engagement'?

 Community University Engagement Team

-UEA has a small dedicated Community University Engagement team, Julie Bounford and Ruth Selwyn-Crome, who are on hand to advise staff and students about different aspects of their engagement activity including ideas, planning, evaluation and impact.
+UEA has a small dedicated Community University Engagement team who are on hand to advise staff and students about different aspects of their engagement activity including ideas, planning, evaluation and impact.
 Financial and practical assistance is also available via a Small Expenses Fund and the loan of equipment such as audio recorders.
 You can find more information and case studies on the Community University Engagement website